helpsulaiman/K-Idioms-2/README.md

 # Kashmiri Idioms: Preserving Cultural Heritage

 ## 🌟 Vision
-Kashmir has a rich oral tradition filled with proverbs (*kahawat*) and idioms that encapsulate centuries of wisdom.
+Kashmir has a rich oral tradition filled with proverbs and idioms that encapsulate centuries of wisdom.
 As generations shift, this linguistic heritage is at risk of fading. **Kashmiri Idioms** is a digital platform designed to preserve, celebrate, and teach this cultural treasure to the modern world using cutting-edge technology.

 ## 🚀 Features